awesomesiddhu/VelocityControl_RMCS2303/README.md

 ## Disclaimer
 Please be cautious when working with hardware, especially when dealing with motors and motor drivers.
 Ensure proper connections and safety precautions to prevent damage to equipment or injury.

 Feel free to reach out for any issues or questions related to this code.
-Contributions and improvements are welcome!

 ## Author
 Name: Siddharth D Srinivas